 Later on, I served for 16 years in the Italian Development Cooperation, at the Ministry of Foreign Affairs, responsible for health and social development programmes with Latin America and the Caribbean, and many countries in Sub-Saharan Africa.
-As a Scout, I unfortunately had to fight not only against poverty and diseases, but also against my own bureaucracy for assistance to be appropriate, transparent, efficient and effective.
+As a scout, I unfortunately had to fight not only against poverty and diseases, but also against my own bureaucracy for assistance to be appropriate, transparent, efficient and effective.

-I was driven by the Scout spirit when I became an assistant professor at the prestigious School of Management of the Bocconi University in Milan, recognizing in this new task a service to future generations of international leaders.
+I was driven by the Scout spirit when I became an assistant professor at the prestigious School of Management of the Bocconi University in Milan, recognizing in the new task a service to future generations of international leaders.

-Finally, here I am, as a Scout (but now once again with the Scout scarf around my neck!), to share with you the legacy of our Founder B-P, to do our best to leave this world better than we found it.
-Committed to the Scout Movement (and again in the Movement) towards a future of peace and full social justice.
+Finally, here I am, as a Scout (but now once again with the scout scarf around my neck!), to share with you the legacy of our Founder BP, to do our best to leave this world better than we found it.
+Committed to the Scout Movement (and again in the Movement) towards a future of Peace and full social justice.

-I am with you and the millions of Scout sisters and brothers of the world to build a global society where all may have the right and the concrete opportunity to actively and fully participate; overcoming all types of prejudice and sectarianism, breaking all those cultural, social, economic and political barriers, that in the present society promote conflicts.
+With you and the millions of Scout sisters and brothers of the world to build a global Scout Movement and through our Movement a global society where all, with no distinctions, will have the right and the concrete opportunity to actively and fully participate.
+Overcoming all types of prejudice and sectarianism, breaking all those cultural, social, economic and political barriers, that in the present society promote conflicts.